 The automatic climate control system maintains the interior temperature you select.
-The system also selects the proper mix of heated or cooled air that will as quickly as possible, raise or lower the interior temperature to your preference.
+The system also selects the proper mix of heated or cooled air that raises or lowers the interior temperature to your preference as quickly as possible.

 Use the system when the engine is running.